dminor/recent-birds/README.md

 well for quite a while, but eventually the eBird API I was using was deprecated and stopped working.

-The new version of the API requires using a API token which really should be kept secret.
+The new version of the eBird API requires using a API token which really should be kept secret.
 It would be easy enough to write a Flask app to wrap the API queries, update to the new version of the eBird API and the latest version of leaflet, host it somewhere